RommelTJ/raspberry-pi-course/s11_send_email_from_pi/00_Notes.md

 * Use a strong password and enable 2-step verification.
 * Settings > Account > Security > 2-Step Verification
 * Search for "app passwords" and create an app password.

+## Install a new Python Module: yagmail

+* Install using pip: `pip3 install yagmail --break-system-packages`